elenasacristan/treebooks/README.md

     - To show the collection points map.

-    - Used for the integration with Stripe
+    - To set up the integration with Stripe